-State Essay or MEE: The purpose of either the essay tests by the states, or the MEE (which is developed by the NCBE)is to evaluate the examinee’s ability to (1) identify legal issues raised by a hypothetical factual situation; (2) separate material which is relevant from that which is not; (3) present a reasoned analysis of the relevant issues in a clear, concise, and well-organized composition; and (4) demonstrate an understanding of the fundamental legal principles relevant to the probable solution of the issues raised by the factual situation.
+State Essay or MEE: The purpose of the essay tests by the states, and or the MEE (which is developed by the NCBE)is to evaluate the examinee’s ability to (1) identify legal issues raised by a hypothetical and factual situation; (2) separate material which is relevant from that which is not; (3) present a reasoned analysis of the relevant issues in a clear, concise, and well-organized composition; (4) demonstrate an understanding of the fundamental legal principles relevant to the probable solution of the issues raised by the factual situation.

 MBE: The purpose of the MBE is to assess the extent to which an examinee can apply fundamental legal principles and legal reasoning to analyze given fact patterns.
 The MBE contains 200 multiple-choice questions.
 The exam is divided into morning and afternoon testing sessions of three hours each, with 100 questions in each session.
 The 190 scored questions on the MBE are distributed as follows: Constitutional Law (31), Contracts (33), Criminal Law and Procedure (31), Evidence (31), Real Property (31), and Torts (33).